What is dermatofibrosarcoma protuberans (DFSP)?

 What causes DFSP?

 The cause is unknown, but an injury to the affected skin may be a predisposing factor.
 Recent advances show tumour cells carry abnormal chromosomes within the tumour cells—t(17;22)(q22;q13)—resulting in the fusion gene COL1A1-PDGFB.
 This encodes a protein that causes the tumour to grow.

 Who is at risk of DFSP?

-It usually presents in early or middle adult life between 20 and 50 years of age, but all ages can be affected.
+DFSP is rare, and affects less than 1 person in every 100,000 inhabitants per year, It usually presents in early or middle adult life between 20 and 59 years of age, but all ages can be affected.
 The tumour is rare in children.
 Males are affected slightly more frequently than females.
 There does not appear to be any racial predilection

 What are the signs and symptoms of DFSP?